txstate-etc/ldap-async/README.md

 # Overview
-This library has a few core principles:
+This library is a wrapper around [ldapjs](http://ldapjs.org/) providing convenience with a few core principles:
 * Focus on promises and async iterators, do away with callbacks and event-emitting streams
 * Always use a connection pool
 * Hide everything having to do with acquiring/releasing connections